Data storage and security while my research project is taking place

 USB sticks, external hard drives and similar

 The use of unencrypted portable devices (e.g. laptops, memory sticks, portable hard drives, DVDs) to store any data (including personal data), even for temporary storage, is not permitted for staff or students.
 Although staff and students can purchased encrypted devices, if an encrypted device fails then the data will be irretrievably lost.
-Therefore, the use of encrypted portable devices (e.g. external hard drives, USB sticks) should only be used for temporary storage when absolutely necessary (e.g. during fieldwork) and the data must be transferred to network storage/Google Team Drive at the earliest opportunity.
+Therefore, the use of encrypted portable devices (e.g. external hard drives, USB sticks) should only be used for temporary storage when absolutely necessary (e.g. during fieldwork) and the data must be transferred to network storage/Google Shared Drive at the earliest opportunity.

 Transferring personal data via email